BulykLab/universal_PBM_analysis/README.md

 ```

 ### Step 1 - Creating a virtual environment
 In order to make sure that all the prerequisite packages are installed with the correct version of python (3.7) and R (3.6), setting up a conda virtual environment is useful.
+The code below should run to completion before proceeding.

 ```
 ## 1-1.
 Create a virtual environment (I named it pbmenv)